invoiceninja/invoiceninja.github.io/source/docs/clients.md

 ## Viewing Clients

-To view a client, select one from the list of clients on the client panel, or by linking to it from a related invoice, project, task, or transaction.
+To view a client, select one from the list of clients on the client panel, or by linking to it from a related invoice, project, task or transaction.

 ### Overview